3D Printing printing a object

 What Lies Ahead for 3D Printing?
 The Future Looks Bright!

 Alright, let’s talk about the future.
-Where is 3D printing headed?
+Where is manufacturing with 3D printing headed?
 Spoiler: it’s going to be everywhere!

 Integration with AI and Machine Learning